monika200/monika200/README.md

 - 👋 Hi, I’m @monika200
-- 👀 I’m interested in FULLSTACK DEVELOPMENT.
+- 👀 I’m a FULLSTACK DEVELOPER.
-- 🌱 I’m currently learning MERN STACK FROM GUVI
+- 🌱 I’m currently learning MERN STACK FROM GUVI ZEN.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 monika200/monika200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.